desultory/ugrd/readme.md

 > The root mount can automatically be mounted under an overlay filesystem by using the `ugrd.fs.overlayfs` module.

+The following filesystems have limited support:

+* BCACHEFS

 Additionally, the following filesystems have been tested for non-root mounts:

 * FAT32